arnite/evenTify/README.md

 You can find the Postman collection for this API [here](https://documenter.getpostman.com/view/37611500/2sAYX3phqy).

+### How to Use the Postman Collection:

+1. Click on the link to open the Postman collection.
+2. Import the collection into your Postman app.
+3. Set up any required environment variables or authentication tokens.
+4. Run the requests to interact with the API.

+This collection includes all the available endpoints for the API and their respective methods, parameters, and expected responses.

 ## 8. License

 - **This project is licensed under the MIT License - see the LICENSE file for details.**